top of page

 It is my conviction that it is this crowd of Gentiles, along with their converts, that Paul later addresses in his Ephesians’ epistle.
 Though summoning a visit with the Ephesus’ church elders in Acts 20, while at Miltetus, Acts 19 is Paul’s last recorded stay at Ephesus.
 Paul was still on course in fulfilling his ministry… “But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry, which I have received of the Lord Jesus, to testify the gospel of the grace of God.”
 Acts 20:24

-Ephesians 6:18-20 Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints; 19 And for me, that utterance may be given unto me, that I may open my mouth boldly, to make known the mystery of the gospel, 20 For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.
+Eph 6:18-20 Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints; 19 And for me, that utterance may be given unto me, that I may open my mouth boldly, to make known the mystery of the gospel, 20 For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.

 • that I may open my mouth boldly, to make known the mystery of the gospel